 If your partner is still unsure about transitioning talk to them about it but don’t try to sway them.
 Some trans people take a gently gently approach.
 They are unsure and so will try a small dose of oestrogen to start off with, or cross dress and see how it goes.
 Others will want to go out as soon as possible.
 Transition doesn’t happen overnight.
 It is a long process.

 It is NEVER okay for a partner to lie, cheat, abuse (emotionally, physically or mentally) you.
 That is NOTHING to do with being transgender.
 That is just your partner being an A**hole.
 Being transgender is not an excuse to be horrible (and likewise it is not an excuse for you to be horrible either).
 If your partner wasn’t transgender would accept such poor behaviour????
 I don’t think so.

-Transgender people are NOT horrible and nasty by nature (selfish in general, yes, definitely).
+Transgender people are NOT horrible and nasty by nature (some people say selfish in general).
 If you have a bad experience that does not make ALL transgender people bad.

 My partner and I don’t have children.
 I have talked to a few transgender people who’ve had children and mostly children under about 10 don’t care too much.
 I don’t know about teenagers… I can’t really comment.